joshmoy/anniversary-helper/SETUP.md

 ## Step 7: Upload Your Data

 1. Prepare your CSV file with columns: `name`, `type`, `date`, `year`, `spouse`
-2. Use the `/upload-csv` endpoint or copy your file to the `data/` folder
+2. Use the `/upload-csv` endpoint to upload files directly to Supabase Storage
 3. Process it using the API

 ## Step 8: Deploy to Railway